Tips on Treating Perioral Dermatitis

 • Hygiene and personal care routines - Getting the right balance of general hygiene verses over-use/excessive use of beauty and personal care products is a key factor that can modify the skin microbiome.

 • Gut health - The gut has a direct influence on the skin microbiome, via an intimate relationship known as the gut–skin axis.
 The gut and its own microbiome is linked to skin health and homeostasis in numerous studies.
-So, nourishing your gut with healthy foods such as whole foods, fiber and probiotics can help strengthen your skin.

 What Causes Perioral Dermatitis